 Centered on Civil Liberties & Political Issues, Human Development & Socioeconomic Matters

-In the Middle East region, as in most developing countries, people, by and large, consider bureaucracy as a mode of tiring procedures and defective conduct.
+In the Middle East region, as in most developing countries, people, by and large, see bureaucracy as a mode of tiring procedures and defective conduct.
 For them, it points to an underhanded corrupted performance, which is based on lazy and inflexible applications of outdated administrative procedures.

-The first and foremost shared reason is that only few analysts and public administrators reviewed the case from a societal and organizational culture perspective.
-Seeing most strategists and experts underrated the effects of behavioral and social culture on the performance of public service employees.
+The first and foremost shared reason is that only a few analysts and strategists reviewed the bureaucratic case from a societal and organizational culture perspective.
+Seeing that most public administrators and experts have underrated the effects of behavioral and social culture on the performance of public service employees.

 “Vérité en deçà des Pyrénées, erreur au delà”, which means, “there are truths on this side of the Pyrenees, which are falsehood on the other”.

-To all intents and purposes, the fact remains that any government that seeks to ease up and fine-tune everyday life of its citizens has to develop a competent bureaucracy that can collectively deliver effortless and efficient public services.
+To all intents and purposes, the fact is that any government that seeks to ease up the life of its citizens has to develop a competent bureaucracy that can collectively deliver efficient public services.

 Author’s Note: This article is also published at Arabian Gazette